marado/nodejs/doc/api/tls.markdown

 (TODO: docs on creating a CA, for now interested users should just look at `test/fixtures/keys/Makefile` in the Node source code)

+### Client-initiated renegotiation attack mitigation

+The TLS protocol lets the client renegotiate certain aspects of the TLS session.
+Unfortunately, session renegotiation requires a disproportional amount of server-side resources, which makes it a potential vector for denial-of-service attacks.

+To mitigate this, renegotiations are limited to three times every 10 minutes.
+An error is emitted on the [CleartextStream](#tls.CleartextStream) instance when the threshold is exceeded.
+The limits are configurable:

+  - `tls.CLIENT_RENEG_LIMIT`: renegotiation limit, default is 3.

+  - `tls.CLIENT_RENEG_WINDOW`: renegotiation window in seconds, default is 10 minutes.

+Don't change the defaults unless you know what you are doing.

+To test your server, connect to it with `openssl s_client -connect address:port` and tap `R<CR>` (that's the letter `R` followed by a carriage return) a few times.

 #### tls.createServer(options, [secureConnectionListener])